 With PGA Life Member and Master Professional Larry Shute of Crossville, TN, KeyGolf was created in 1986.
 It's dedication is to learning, teaching and playing the game in a context of mental and physical balance.
 That is achieved by combining the principles and basic methodologies required both by sports (golf, in particular) and management behaviors and practices.

-Currently, Carey Is also the Director of Game Enhancement for Bird Golf Academy with sites in Colorado, Arizona, Nevada, California, Tennessee, Pennsylvania and Florida.
+Currently, Carey Is also the Director of Game Enhancement for Bird Golf Academy with sites in Colorado, Arizona, Nevada, California, Tennessee, Georgia, Minnesota, New Jersey, South Carolina and Florida.
 He was a featured contributor to the 2000 official guide to Junior Golf - "Golf, The Game for Life," with his monograph on "Reaching the Fourth Dimension in Golf."

 Mumford has also taught and coached in PGA Junior schools in Florida, Tennessee, North Carolina, California and Montana and college golf programs at Eastern Kentucky, Tennessee Tech, Brevard Community College, West Point, Louisville, Vanderbilt and Miami, as well as working with individual coaches and players from other schools.